Death68093/NG/README.md

         local otherChar = hit and hit.Parent
         local otherPlayer = otherChar and Players:GetPlayerFromCharacter(otherChar)
-        if not otherPlayer or otherPlayer == player then return end

-        debounce = true
+        if not otherPlayer or otherPlayer == player then return end debounce = true
         NG_Fail:Fire(player, "No-Clip")
-        task.delay(config.NoClipTimer or 1, function()
-            debounce = false
+        task.delay(config.NoClipTimer or 1, function() debounce = false end)
     end)
-    end)

     player.CharacterRemoving:Connect(function()
-        if hitbox and hitbox.Parent then
+        if hitbox and hitbox.Parent then hitbox:Destroy() end end) end
-            hitbox:Destroy()
-        end
-    end)
-end

 local function setupPlayer(player)
 	player.CharacterAdded:Connect(function(char)
         char:SetAttribute("NG_Falling", false)
-		if config.CheckNoClip then
+		if config.CheckNoClip then createHitbox(player, char) end
-			createHitbox(player, char)
-		end
 	end)
 	if player.Character then
-		if config.CheckNoClip then
+		if config.CheckNoClip then createHitbox(player, player.Character) end
-			createHitbox(player, player.Character)
 	end
 end
-end

 Players.PlayerAdded:Connect(setupPlayer)
-for _, p in ipairs(Players:GetPlayers()) do
+for _, p in ipairs(Players:GetPlayers()) do setupPlayer(p) end
-	setupPlayer(p)
-end

 RunService.Heartbeat:Connect(function()
 	for _, player in ipairs(Players:GetPlayers()) do
 		local success, data = pcall(function()
 			return NG_GetClient:InvokeClient(player, key)
 		end)
-		if not success or not data then warn("Client did not respond: "..player.Name)
+		if not success or not data then continue end
-			continue
-		end

 		local char = player.Character
 		if not char then continue end
 		local hum = char:FindFirstChild("Humanoid")
 		if not hum then continue end

 		if config.CheckSpeed then
 			if (config.UseServerSpeed or config.UseServer) then
-				if data.speed ~= hum.WalkSpeed then
+				if data.speed ~= hum.WalkSpeed then punishPlayer(player, "Speed") end
-					punishPlayer(player, "Speed")
-				end
 			else
-				if data.speed > config.MaxSpeed then
+				if data.speed > config.MaxSpeed then punishPlayer(player, "Speed") end
-					punishPlayer(player, "Speed")
-				end
 			end
 		end

 		if config.CheckJump then
 			if (config.UseServerJump or config.UseServer) then
 				if data.jumpPower ~= hum.JumpPower or data.jumpHeight ~= (hum.JumpHeight or 0) then